 Regardless of your next project theme, ensuring you're well versed in the corresponding terminology is equally as important as being kitted out with the right tools.
 Here are some of the basic key terms you might encounter when starting your next sewing project:

-Back Stitch - To create a Back Stitch, you must sewing backwards over the loose threads at the beginning of a stitch.
+Back Stitch - To create a Back Stitch, you must sew backwards over the loose threads at the beginning of a stitch.
 This will then secure your stitch.
 This works by pinning the threads down so they don’t come loose and unravel your stitch.
 A Back Stitch should be performed at both the beginning and end of a stitch, and whenever the thread is broken.

 Baste - Basting Stitches are long stitches, done by either hand or machine, that temporarily hold fabric in place before they are sewn down.
 Basting Stitches are then removed once the final seam is in place.

-Seams / Seam Allowance - Seams are where 2 individual pieces of fabric are sewn together.
+Seams / Seam Allowance - Seams are where two individual pieces of fabric are sewn together.
 The Seam Allowance is simply the space of fabric between the edge and seam.
 It's important to remember that the seam allowance may be different depending on the type of fabric used.

 Hem - The Hem is known as the edge of the fabric that has been folded and sewn under in order to keep the raw edge of the fabric from unraveling and being seen.